How Did Michael Jackson, Nicolas Cage and Mike Tyson Go Broke?! by Karl Bryan

 On the exact same investment of 100K over the exact period of time and you were paying 3% fees you’d only have about $324,000.

-Not knowing the rules of the game will hurt you.
+Not knowing the rules of the game when investing in Miami real estate will hurt you.
 Good news?
-Once you know the rules a little better you can start to take advantage of the system instead of it taking advantage of you.
+Once you know the rules and learn more about real estate holding company tax benefits, then you can start to take advantage of the system instead of it taking advantage of you.

 Step 4.
 Don’t psyche yourself out before starting.